 Private Equity Firms

 Mr. Aguilar led the firm's efforts as part of a team of plaintiff firms in a high profile, antitrust class action against several private equity firms.
 The case involved allegations of conspiracy among defendants to rig bids, restrict the supply of private equity financing, fix transaction prices, and divide up the market for private equity services for leveraged buyouts.
-Robbins LLP played a prominent role in this litigation, bearing the responsibility for building the case against a principal defendant, one of the largest private equity firms in the world.
-In doing so, Mr. Aguilar conducted several depositions of some of the key private equity principals during the initial discovery phase of the case.
+Robbins LLP bore the responsibility for building the case against a principal defendant, one of the largest private equity firms in the world.
+In doing so, Mr. Aguilar conducted several depositions of some of the key private equity principals during the discovery phase of the case.
 The defendants settled for more than $590 million.
 Dahl v.
 Bain Capital Partners, No. 1:07-cv-12388 (WGY) (D. Mass., Mar.
 17, 2015).

 Acting as sole lead counsel on behalf of our shareholder client, Mr. Aguilar led the firm in litigating this action that arose from defendants’ mismanagement of risk, controls, and operations that led to the worst oil spill in U.S. history at the Deepwater Horizon offshore drilling rig in the Gulf of Mexico.
 Mr. Aguilar navigated the case through Halliburton’s internal investigation, and difficult and complex settlement discussions and mediation sessions, to secure comprehensive health, safety, and environmental governance reforms.
 Warner v.
 Lesar, No. 2011-09567 (Tex.
 Dist.
 Ct.-Harris Cnty.
 Oct.
 1, 2012).